ramituncc49er/legal-rag-assistant/README.md

 ## Roadmap / TODO

-This is an early building block toward a long-term vision:
-**an AI-augmented legal assistant capable of reducing the time and cognitive load involved in complex written legal processes.**
+This is an early building block toward a long-term vision:  **an AI-augmented legal assistant capable of reducing the time and cognitive load involved in complex written legal processes.**

 ### AI Lawyer (Long-Term Vision)
-These are the innovative areas that reflect your long-term intent:

 - [ ] Automated drafting of:
   - case summaries